Collective effects enhanced multi-qubit information engines: Introduction

-One of the major aims of the field of quantum technologies is to study the effects of quantum mechanics on the operation of such technologies \cite{klimovsky15thermodynamics, bhattacharjee21quantum, mukherjee21many}.
+One of the major aims of the field of quantum thermodynamics is to study the effects of quantum physics on the operation of quantum machines \cite{klimovsky15thermodynamics, bhattacharjee21quantum, mukherjee21many,cangemi2023quantum}.
 For example, quantum coherence has been shown to improve the power output of quantum heat engines \cite{uzdin15equivalence}, while squeezed thermal reservoirs have been used to significantly enhance the efficiencies of such engines \cite{rossnagel14nanoscale, niedenzu18quantum, jan17squeezed}; non-adiabatic excitations in quantum critical systems driven out of equilibrium have been shown to aid in the charging of quantum batteries \cite{obinna22harnessing}, and entanglement may help in extracting work from such batteries \cite{alicki13entanglement}.
 Quantum features have been used to design quantum information engines (QIEs) as well.
 For example, a bosonic quantum Szilard engine has been shown to outperform its fermionic counterpart \cite{kim2011quantum}.
-Ref. \cite{kammerlander2016coherence} showcases the use of quantum coherence to extract non-trivial work from the process of unselective measurement, akin to information erasure.
+Ref. \cite{kammerlander2016coherence} showcases the use of quantum coherence to extract non-trivial work from the process of unselective measurements, akin to information erasure.
 This stands in contrast to the Landauer principle, which imposes a thermodynamic work cost for both classical and quantum erasure.

 In recent years, collective effects in many-body quantum technologies comprising indistinguishable particles collectively coupled to thermal baths have received significant attention from the research community \cite{niedenzu18cooperative, kloc19collective, latune20collective, souza2021collective, jaseem2022quadratic, dmytro23performance}.
 For example, collective effects have been used to perform high-precision quantum thermometry~\cite{latune20collective} and to obtain enhanced work output~\cite{niedenzu18cooperative, kloc19collective, latune20collective}, efficiency~\cite{klimovsky19cooperative}, and reliability~\cite{jaseem2022quadratic} in quantum thermal machines.
 In this work, we propose a collective effects enhanced many-body QIE, modeled by a working medium (WM) of $n$ non-interacting indistinguishable spin $1/2$s, collectively coupled to a single heat bath.
 Information about the magnetization direction of the WM allows us to extract work.
 Our analysis shows that in comparison to an equivalent QIE modeled by $n$ non-interacting spin $1/2$s independently coupled to heat baths, the collective effects may result in significantly enhanced work output, low noise-to -signal ratio, and low Thermodynamic Uncertainty ($\mathcal{Q}$).
 The collective advantage originates from higher occupation probabilities for the higher energy levels of the positive magnetization states compared to the independent case.